IBM/build-blockchain-insurance-app/README-local.md

 git clone https://github.com/IBM/build-blockchain-insurance-app
 ```

-In the editor of choice, make sure [line 8](https://github.com/IBM/build-blockchain-insurance-app/blob/ubuntu/local-fix/web/www/blockchain/config.js#L8) of the `config.js` file to `isCloud: false`.
+In the editor of choice, make sure [line 8 of build-blockchain-insurance-app/web/www/blockchain/config.js](https://github.com/IBM/build-blockchain-insurance-app/blob/ubuntu/local-fix/web/www/blockchain/config.js#L8) file is set to `isCloud: false`.
 Note that if this is your first time using the repo, this value defaults to `isCloud: false`.

 Login using your [docker hub](https://hub.docker.com/) credentials.
 ```bash